 The final assessment can take a number of formats and the methods used will be dependent on the role being recruited for.
 The following methods may be adopted:

 - Role Play

-The Selection Committee will form the interview panel and will normally have 3 members including a Lay Commissioner and co-opted expert.
+The Selection Committee will form the interview panel and will normally consist of 3 members including a Lay Commissioner and a co-opted expert.